 My first post for this blog was Simplicity.
 It was the beginning of the year, and I was minding my new year resolution to simplify everything.
-Now it is less than three months going into another year, I am still fighting to reduce my clutter.
-I am still carrying a big to do list.
+Now it is less than three months going into another year, and I am still fighting to reduce my clutter.
+I am still carrying a big to-do list.

-On a photography project to shoot some outdoor home space for the representation of Oregon outdoor living, I aimed two friend’s houses with intention to capture some outdoor shots.
-I purposely not to choose new and large houses, for I like the established houses with down to earth kind of ambiance.
+On a photography project to shoot some outdoor home spaces for the representation of Oregon outdoor living, I aimed at two friends’ houses with the intention to capture some outdoor shots.
+I purposely did not choose new and large houses, for I like the established houses with a down-to-earth kind of ambiance.
 I meant to shoot outdoor space, but I found myself kept being side-tracked by garden decors.
 So I launched my treasure hunt….

 ‘As the garden grows, so grows the gardeners‘, it is so true.
 I love it.
-Below this gardener’s sign, there is a S which is the initial of my friend’s family name.
-Instead of a factory made letter, I believe that she made it with some small rocks.
-This small handwork has the signature of the gardener’s heart who takes pride of her work in the garden.
+Below this gardener’s sign, there is an S which is the initial of my friend’s family name.
+Instead of a factory-made letter, I believe that she made it with some small rocks.
+This small handwork has the signature of the gardener’s heart who takes pride in her work in the garden.

-As long as the door handles of the green house is being used often, the garden remains thriving.
+As long as the door handles of the greenhouse are being used often, the garden remains thriving.
 These are the coolest door handles I have ever seen.
-What a creative and fitful door handle for a green house!
+What a creative and fitful door handle for a greenhouse!
 I have been in this house so many times and this is the first time that I actually noticed this.
 If not for my camera, I would not see it either this time.

 How would I ever imagine that I am now enjoying these metal decors?
 I can tell you exactly how these products are made and if I know the cost of the materials now, I can give you the price to manufacture in the offshore factory, too.
 But what a luxury that I can now just kick back and relax in the environment where I am living.
 Oregon living is simple and yet stimulating because we are constantly nurtured by nature and our mind is being purified at all times.

-It was close to the end of my shooting, I was metal out and looking for something that I can get some fresh air and call it a day.
+It was close to the end of my shooting, I was metal out and looking for something where I can get some fresh air and call it a day.

-Wood gazebo structure is always nice.
+The wood gazebo structure is always nice.
 Hanging flower baskets with coconut fabric has always been my favorite because they look natural.
-Though there are wrought iron framework, I seemed not to mind because I was led to the skylight, the nice wood structure and the blue sky beyond.
+Though there is wrought iron framework, I seemed not to mind because I was led to the skylight, the nice wood structure, and the blue sky beyond.